cloudmesh-community/sp20-516-229/chapter/ai-oracle-data-science.md

 ###### Create Subnets in VCN

-Go to Core Infrastructure , Networking, Virtual Cloud Networks and click on your VCN.
+Go to Core Infrastructure, Networking, Virtual Cloud Networks and click on your VCN.
 Make sure you are in right compartment else you will not see VCN.

 Click on Create subnet